equilibrium-eosdt/eosdt-js/README.md

 Module to manage EOSDT positions.
 Methods:

 -   `create` - creates new position, using specified amount of EOS as collateral and issuing specified amount of EOSDT to creator.
+-   `createEmptyPosition` - creates a new position without any debt or collateral.
 -   `close` - used to close a position in event of a global shutdown.
 -   `del` - deletes position that has 0 debt.
 -   `give` - transfers position ownership to another account